 You should know that the term “incompetence” was historically used to refer to a legal determination.
 In other words, it’s up to courts, not doctors, to say whether someone is incompetent.
 This is governed by state law so different states have different criteria.
 But overall, if someone is found in court to be incompetent, they often will be assigned a guardian or conservator to manage decisions on their behalf.

 To decide whether an older person is legally competent, the court will need to know about the person’s ability to manage certain major types of decisions.
 These might include:

 For more on incapacity, see this article: Incompetence & Losing Capacity: Answers to 7 FAQs.

 The tricky thing about capacity is that it can certainly change depending on the day and situation.
 For instance, a person who is sick and delirious might temporarily lose all the above capacities.
 A bad depression could also affect capacity for some time.
 People with dementia or other forms of cognitive impairment are also prone to have their mental capacities fluctuate somewhat, depending on the day and whether their brains are functioning at their best.

 So how do doctors and psychologists weigh in on capacity?
 The truth is that it’s pretty variable, and it’s also an area of law and clinical practice that is evolving.

-For the best information on how clinicians should address issues related to capacity in seniors, I recommend this resource, which was created as a joint effort between the American Psychological Association and the American Bar Association: Assessment of Older Adults with Diminished Capacity: A Handbook for Psychologists.
+For the best information on how clinicians should address issues related to capacity in older adults, I recommend this resource, which was created as a joint effort between the American Psychological Association and the American Bar Association: Assessment of Older Adults with Diminished Capacity: A Handbook for Psychologists.

 Obviously, as it’s written for clinicians rather than for the public, it’s rather long and technical.
 (There are links to similar handbooks for lawyers and for judges here.)
 But if you really want to understand this topic, that’s the best info I’ve found.